 The term of the loan

 If you take out a loan over a longer period of time you may find that the payments seem lower.
-However the longer the period of time you borrow the money for, the more you’ll pay back in interest.
+But you pay interest for the whole time you owe the money, you will end up paying more.

-Taking a loan out over 10 years might lower the monthly payments, but before agreeing to the loan you should question whether you still want to be paying the loan back in 10 years' time.
+Taking a loan out over 10 years might lower the monthly payments.
+But, before agreeing to the loan you should ask yourself if you still want to be paying the loan back in 10 years' time.

 Compare loans and consider your alternatives

-Always make sure you compare lenders to make sure you're getting the best deal on a loan, rather than accepting the first loan you're offered.
+Always compare lenders to make sure you are getting the best deal on a loan.
+Do not accept the first loan you are offered.
 You can use comparison websites to help you do this.

-Credit unions are often a more affordable alternative to banks, or expensive payday loans.
-They sometimes offer loan rates that are cheaper than elsewhere and they may be more willing to help people on a low income, who have poor credit or who don’t have a previous record of borrowing.
+Credit unions can be a more affordable alternative to banks, or expensive payday loans.
+They sometimes offer loan rates that are cheaper and they may be more willing to help people:

 Many people take out personal loans to consolidate their debts.
 To find out whether this is right for you, use our debt consolidation calculator.